Yarram: History

 The post office opened on 1 February 1861 as Yarram Yarram and was renamed Yarram in about 1925.
 The railway arrived in 1921; the line between Welshpool and Leongatha was closed in October 1987.

 The Yarram Magistrates' Court closed on 1 January 1990.

 Mr and Mrs A.J Thompson, publican and property developers local to Yarram, built the Regent Theatre and its two shops.
 The project was the last 'picture palace' of its time to be built in Gippsland and cost a total of 20,000 pounds.
 Today this amount would be around 36,444 Australian dollars.

-Notable people from the Yarram area include famous 19th century Opera singer Ada Crossely who was born in Tarraville, Gippsland and received piano lessons with Mrs Hastings of the nearby Port Albert at the age of seven, and Kara Healey who was the first female park ranger in Victoria and an outstanding naturalist.
+Notable people from Yarram include famous 19th century Opera singer Ada Crossely who was born in Tarraville, Gippsland and received piano lessons with Mrs Hastings of the nearby Port Albert at the age of seven, and Kara Healey who was the first female park ranger in Victoria and an outstanding naturalist.
 She discovered two types of fungi (Poria Healeyi and Lambertella Healeyi) both of which were named after her.